| Magana’s Marathon:

 I missed Magana’s

-troupe performance while I was taking a break in the lobby,
+troupe performance while I was taking a break

-be having a good time and were fun to watch. |
+seemed to be having a good time and were fun to watch. |

 |